ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 v0.4.2-Beta:
 	- Fixed bug in multi model loader error reporting.
 	- Added globalsettings module to store version and download info.

+v0.4.3-Beta:
+	- Fixed bug in model loader return values.
+	- Added __DEV_MODE__ variable to global settings and added checks on it for using app_logger and setting default logging level.
+	- Added a base level except catch to the loaders that launches a critical error to user, so they at least know what's going on if it happens.

 LICENSE